unixunion/deblox-deployer/README.md

-# Deblox.Deployer
+# deblox.Deployer

-A simple vertx app which subscribes to module deploy / undeploy events.
-It will download modules from your configured m2 repository and pass configuration from the message to the module.
+A simple vertx module which subscribes to deploy / undeploy events.
+It will download modules from your configured m2 repository and pass configuration from the message to the module. see `repos.txt` in the resources directory.

 ## Overview
-Upon startup, Deployer subscribes to some queues:
+Upon startup, Deployer uses the configured `address` to seed the following queues which it will subscriber to:

 * `address`.deploy
 * `address`.undeploy
 * `address`.audit

-And publishes all results to:
+All events are published to the following reporting queue:
 * `address`.reports

-If the message containes a reply-address, a response is sent to that address.
+Any message from the bus which containes a reply-address will be sent the result of the command.

 ## Building
 deblox.Deployer is built with gradle. see tasks with: